NEWS

 Follow-up appointments, if needed, will usually be via telephone.

 All appointments will be sent out by text with an opportunity for you to indicate whether you can attend or not, and a telephone number to ring if you can’t make that date or if you would rather convert it to a telephone consultation.
 If you are seen in the clinic, your GP will be sent a letter with the suggested treatment plan and you will be sent a copy of this.
-Please be aware that these letters may take 2 to 3 weeks to get to you and your GP as the weekly clinic is very busy.
+Please be aware that these letters may take up to 2 weeks to get to both you and your GP.

 Please note that this service cannot provide urgent clinic appointments and does not have the capacity to give medical advice directly to patients apart from during a consultation.